Ready to uplevel your health for 2021?

 An elimination diet is about gifting our body a full reset.
 It takes 21 days to form new habits, but it’s after 30 days that those habits are not only cemented, but lifelong changes are in place.
 Elimination diets lend an opportunity for us to work out our food sensitivities, perhaps as we take foods out, but certainly when we bring them back in.
 I’ve seen it happen time and again in my practice and, although the answer is not always welcome, reframing the news as gratitude for the knowledge is powerful because it enables us to move on and level up our health.
 As a result our gut health and immune system become stronger.

-By the time you’ve completed a Whole30, you can expect to experience better digestion and improved energy, as well as balanced blood sugar resulting in crushed food cravings and deeper sleep.
+By the time you’ve completed an elimination diet, you can expect to experience better digestion and improved energy, as well as balanced blood sugar resulting in crushed food cravings and deeper sleep.
 Clearer skin, brighter eyes and clothes that fit better are also happy add-ons to these dietary changes.
-Participants commonly experience such positive results that they realize how lacklustre their life was before.
+Participants commonly experience such positive results that they realize how lackluster their life was before.

-Order Whole30 and AIP Meals to Save Time and Stress
+Order Paleo and AIP Meals to Save Time and Stress

 Kate Jay is a Nutritional Therapy Practitioner, AIP Certified Coach and author of The Autoimmune Protocol Reintroduction Cookbook which is due for release in April 2021.
 Connect with Kate at www.healingfamilyeats.com and on Instagram @healing_family_eats